 "Say something funny" says Katherine Hepburn, playing Violet Venable, one of the most coolly dangerous of all Tennessee Williams' predatory mothers.
 "Make me stop wanting to cry."

 She's not well, or she'd know how creepy it must be to others to hear her boasting about her tight nigh-incestuous relationship with her late son.
+Yet determined to hide his gayness.

-I don't know, despite all that, I love her.
-Violet may be monstrous, but she knows the queasy dread that draws sensitive poets to the rocks, that push me-pull you lure of the abyss.
-Perhaps made so by osmosis, by connection to Sebastian, Violet is a poet herself, as is Katherine.
-These two women provide nearly every monologue in the movie; they even sound similar.
-We can only presume--having never heard him speak--that they are somehow imitating Sebastian's style, the way the absence of someone we love or admire causes us to become them in some ways, to fill the void.
-Like him, or through him, these two ladies have felt the caustic touch of god, the endless ever-amplifying agonies of drug (or sex addiction) withdrawal, the sense of disaster ever-looming, only a lack of funds or availability away.
+Through Sebastian, these two ladies have felt the caustic touch of god, the endless ever-amplifying agonies of drug (or sex addiction) withdrawal, the sense of disaster ever-looming, only a lack of funds or availability away.
 The horrible pain of being ripped apart by wild animals stretched infinitely.
 Withdrawal is the check for the meal so large and expensive we don't dare finish it.
 We linger at the bar, the needle, the bathhouse, hoping that blank page will somehow write itself.

-Tennessee Williams knows the feeling.
-You can tell in the way he blurs that sadomasochistic line between fear and desire, between the psyche and its surroundings.
-Williams' demons precede the debauched white-faced, black leather-clad monsters of HELLRAISER by thirty years.
-The rape in STREETCAR NAMED DESIRE, the shattering final shot of ROMAN SPRING OF MRS. STONE, the (if the censors hadn't changed it to a broken nose in the film version) castration of Paul Newman at the end of SWEET BIRD OF YOUTH, the terrible bargain just for another drink at the end of CAT ON A HOT TIN ROOF (changed in the film version for a happy ending with Brick finally straightening out and loving Liz Taylor the movie), they're all concessions to the realistic level that come with an intense price tag.
-Sometimes they constitute crimes but in Williams' world there's no such thing as a bad sensation (Sebastian isn't the type to complain to the management, as Katherine explains during the climactic, drugged, recollection of being harassed at the restaurant), just peaks of crucifixion-level agony at the climactic end of the spectrum and drunken 'snap!' stillness on the other.
-This is the sort of euphoria only drunks and smack addicts know comes usually only having endured some stint of withdrawal.
-What else is true heaven but hell, escaped from at a suitable velocity, like a rocket that needs pillars of fire scorching the ground to rise past the clouds?
+Sometimes they constitute crimes but in Williams' world there's no such thing as a bad sensation Sebastian wasn't the type to complain to the management, as Katherine explains during the climactic, drugged, hypnotized recollection of his final hours.
+With peaks of crucifixion-level agony at the climactic end of the spectrum and drunken 'snap!' stillness on the other--what else is true heaven but hell escaped from at a suitable velocity, like a rocket that needs pillars of fire scorching the ground to rise past the clouds?
 The only truly bad sensation in Williams' work is the despair that comes from the numbness of isolation and drifting; the fear of winding down to the speed of a boat becalmed, when not even the gulls want to peck at you.
 It's that despair Williams truly fears, a fear that makes the violent attentions of cannibal rent boys a luxury by contrast.

-Directed by Joseph Mankiewicz from Williams' original one-act play brilliantly adapted with Gore Vidal, Suddenly Last Summer is the kind of thing that would freak people out even today, unless it was shot by George Romero or Dario Argento and all the cannibalism was actually shown, hence giving it a drive-in / grindhouse context.
+Directed by Joseph Mankiewicz from Williams' original one-act play, brilliantly adapted with Gore Vidal, Suddenly Last Summer is the kind of thing that would freak people out even today, unless it was shot by George Romero or Dario Argento and all the cannibalism was actually shown, hence giving it a drive-in / grindhouse context.
 Then, somehow, it would be okay.
 The bourgeois snobs would know to stay away and it would all be laughable or cathartic.
-As it is, the film's artsy pedigree ensures that even the most squeamish of bourgeoisie have to see it all the way through, forced--almost like Katharine Hepburn's insane matriarch--to hear to the vicious incestuous, homosexual, Dionysian cannibal truth.
+As it is, the film's artsy pedigree ensures that even the most squeamish of bourgeoisie have to see--or rather hear-- it all the way through, forced--almost like Katharine Hepburn's insane matriarch--to accept the vicious incestuous, homosexual, Dionysian cannibal truth.
 They must hear that which cannot be shown.
 A mix of metonym and metaphor (hands, legs, instruments, birds), Katherine's recollection plays like a Hitchcock or Bergman dream sequence during a long therapy session more than a traumatic reality or more to the point, it shows there is no difference.

 The terrible fate of Sebastian mirrors several mythic archetypal sacrificial moments from classic Greek literature (namely Euripides' Bacchae) involving crows, youths, blood sacrifice, implied homosexuality, and ritualistic initiation and of course, maenad rending - the 'ultimate' sensation (as Frank notes right before the Cenobites spring the hooks).
 Violet tries to make the "real" event in Williams' story seem a dead myth, a torture-porn fiction invented by a hysterical nymphomaniac suffering from "dementia precox" (which Dr. Cukrowicz assures her is a meaningless phrase) rather than a living truth.
 Just because it hides so damned archaically deep in the collective subconscious--doesn't mean it didn't happen.
 In a way it's the blueprint for paranoid conspiracy theories to come - are the dark secrets of aliens and secret societies so horrible we can't admit they're real, so make up paranoia--a meaningless phrase by which we deny dark truths?
 Why are alien abductions almost exactly like sleep paralysis?
 Which one is the illusion, or are both real, or some deeper truth than either/or?)

-We know the truth here because we know someone has read the coronoer's report, but that doesn't change the poetic abstraction - as if shocking violence opens up a direct mainline between modern life and Greek myth.
+We know the truth here because we know someone has read the coroner's report, but that doesn't change the poetic abstraction - as if shocking violence opens up a direct mainline between modern life and Greek myth.
 In flashbacks of hypnotized washed-out poetry, our senses are blasted open by Liz Taylor gradually releasing her gorgeous black hair out from under a tacky bathing cap, her voluptuous body squirming in the surf in a revealing white one piece bathing suit and inciting us into a horny cannibal frenzy (that image below was the selling point of the film).

 What a flashback!
 The young bucks of the town that clamor against the private beach fence as they ogle her --creating a freakish, unnatural class divide / mirror / screen dichotomy - as if these boys could be the audience around us in the theater, or rather we become them, joining the slavering nameless throng climbing over each other to get a better view.
 And what a view!
 Me --YOW!
 A thousand horny hands rip the screen to shreds and devour it, hoping to capture some of the hot light upon it.
 But the image still just hangs there, now on the wall behind the screen, and in the haze of sweat and blood rising up from the front of the trashed cinema.
 Pan!
 Pan!
 Not just bread but the god of satyriasis (a condition Williams self-diagnosed).